shivannis/xandr-docs-public/xandr-docs/articles/invest/object-hierarchy.md

 An [impression tracker](create-an-impression-tracker.md)
- is used to track impressions associated with creatives that are hosted by off-platform
+ is used to track impressions associated with creatives that are hosted by off-platform (non-Microsoft Advertising) ad servers.
-(non-Xandr) ad servers.
 This is done by attaching the tracker as a "piggyback pixel" on the externally hosted creative.